outaagunga/documentation/strategy-forex.md

 - give a simplified version that actually works for beginners
 - give a step-by-step checklist
 - Give your output in this format
-- Which part of [e.g this guide] should I edit
+- Help me spot redundancies in this
 - Spot hidden assumptions/ Structural logic conflict/ Logical ambiguity/Blind spot/ Explore multiple perspectives/ Asking the right question?
 - Explain this in clear, concise bulleted points without adding new assumptions
 - I need help with [your task].
 Before you start, ask me 3 questions to make sure you understand exactly what I need.